A Pet Owner's Guide to Vaccines

 Our veterinarian can help you find the right vaccines for your pet.
 Certain vaccines are given based on your pet’s lifestyle.
 Your pet may receive the following types of vaccines:

-Non-Core Vaccines for Dogs: Leptospira bacteria, Bordetella bronchiseptica, and Borrelia burgdorfer
+Non-Core Vaccines for Dogs: Leptospira Bacteria, Canine Influenza H3N2 and Bordetella Bronchiseptica

 Your Jacksonville Veterinary Specialists